-The data below provides information on ethnicity across our professional groups and across pay bands.
-It is anticipated that through the Trust's Workforce Race Equality Standard (WRES) action plan some of the workforce racial disparities across the professional groups and pay bands will be addressed.
+The data below provides information on ethnicity across our professional groups.
+It is anticipated that through the Trust's Workforce Race Equality Standard (WRES) action plan some of the workforce racial disparities across the professional groups will be addressed.

 The table below still shows a disproportionately small percentage of staff from diverse ethnic backgrounds being employed as Paramedics (Allied Health Professionals) 3.06% which is a decrease of 0.44% from 2021, our Emergency Care Assistants (Additional Clinical Services) 7.75% which is a slight increase of 0.50% from 2021.
 Although the headcount is small, 100% of Medical and Dental staff are of white origin.